LearnTeachCode/intro-javascript-class/week-1/1-3-homework-part1-review.md

 <hr/>

-### Setup
+## Setup

+You'll be using one Glitch project for all of the practice challenges below.

-**1. Remix the official Glitch web page starter template: https://glitch.com/edit/#!/hello-webpage**
+  1. **Remix the official Glitch web page starter template: https://glitch.com/edit/#!/hello-webpage**

   > See our [intro to Glitch video](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-1-initial-tools-intro.md#113-intro-to-glitch) if you need a refresher!

-You'll be using this Glitch project for all of the challenges below.

-**2. Share your progress and post the link to your Glitch project on our private Slack channel**!
+  2. **Share your progress and post the link to your Glitch project on our private Slack channel**!

 <br/>

-### Challenge 1:
+## Challenge 1:

 Modify the HTML and the JavaScript files in your new Glitch project so that the user can click on a button, and when they do, a message like `"Hello there!"` will appear inside a paragraph on the web page.